-As of December 31, 2014, we owned an average 80% working interest in 747 gross (596 net) productive wells.
+As of December 31, 2015, we owned an average unweighted 80% working interest in 1,029 gross (820 net) productive wells.
+Through our subsidiary Viper, we own an average unweighted 19% royalty or mineral interest in 130 additional productive wells in which we do not own a working interest.
 Productive wells consist of producing wells and wells capable of production, including natural gas wells awaiting pipeline connections to commence deliveries and oil wells awaiting connection to production facilities.
 Gross wells are the total number of producing wells in which we have an interest, and net wells are the sum of our fractional working interests owned in gross wells.